Join the Morning Rush in supporting the

 This year’s main event is to promote unity!

-Join Toledo Pride and 92.5 KISS-FM in Promenade Park on Friday, August 22 from 9:00pm until 1:00am for the official Toledo Pride kick-off party, KISS 'N' Drag!
-Deja D. Dellataro will be hosting an evening of amazing entertainment featuring the Morning Rush's Demetrius Nicodemus and the beautiful Amaya Sexton and a full slate of talented performers.
+Join Toledo Pride and 92.5 KISS-FM in Promenade Park on Friday, August 28th from 10pm until 1:00am for the official Toledo Pride kick-off party, KISS 'N' Drag!
+Deja D. Dellataro & Demetrius Nicodemus will be hosting an evening of amazing entertainment featuring The Morning Rush's Phillipe Taylor and the beautiful Muffy Fishbasket and a full slate of talented performers.

 All proceeds from this event will be donated to the Toledo Northwest Ohio Food Bank which serves over 300 non-profit agencies in an eight county area that includes Defiance, Fulton, Henry, Lucas, Ottawa, Sandusky, Williams and Wood.
 The collect and store donations of surplus food and grocery products from all segments of the food industry, as well as solicit and collect monetary donations for the purchase of food products, and then serve as clearinghouse for these foodstuffs for agencies, such as food pantries and day care centers that feed the hungry throughout the region, providing them access to wholesome food.